KING’S LYNN TO DEREHAM RAILWAY

 This service left King's Lynn at 9.03 am.

-Ten daily Diesel services also served Dereham to Wells services.
+Ten daily Diesel services also served the Dereham-to-Wells route.

 The first-morning diesel service left King's Lynn at 6.48 and Dereham at